Reposted after editing by Rexford Dam

 This is a story of someone who finally had enough of the social climber world heaped on him.

 I am Jack (short for Jackson) Walden, 34, married for 12 years.
 I am a very successful inventor and technical writer.
 I own a small manufacturing plant.
-That stuff doesn’t mean much to me.
+I have almost as much money as most cities.
+That money doesn’t mean much to me.
 Money is just a scorecard, and I ain’t playing the game.

 All of the possessions mean little to me.
 I drive a six year old 4 wheel drive pickup.
 My only luxuries (to me) are a piece of lakefront property with a 4 room cottage on a lake, a 16 foot pontoon boat and a 12 foot vee bottom fishing boat, a 4 seat UTV and a big old mutt of a dog I call Junior.
 Sandra will not even set foot on the cottage property or pet the dog.
 She even insists that the dog stay in a kennel in the garage.